Installing the Modules

 Figure 2 Module Ejector Lever Operation

 Always use the ejector levers when installing or removing modules.
-A module that is only partially seated in the backplane causes the system to halt and subsequently crash.
+A module that is only partially seated in the backplane causes the system to halt or subsequently crash.
+Further, an improperly seated module may also prevent the system from booting properly.

 Note If you perform a hot swap, the console displays the message “Module n has been inserted.”
 This message also appears if you are connected to the Catalyst 4500 series switch through a Telnet session.